 - Is there something I can learn from this situation?

 Helping teens look at things from different perspectives and giving them a way to change things for themselves is motivating and rewarding.
-To help them conquer negative self-talk, we partnered with our friends at The Allstate Foundation to create a poster that contains alternatives to common negative self-talk statements.
+To help them conquer negative self-talk, we created a poster that contains alternatives to common negative self-talk statements.
 Our goal?
 Help them think differently.
 Print the poster and hang it where the teens in your life can see it regularly.